input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 Commands above serve as instructions for generating and inserting required key in the keystore.
 If there is a need for keys of different schema or type, or in different location, the instructions above should be used to insert it.

-The wizard can also generate node network key, using following commands
+The wizard can also generate node network key, using the following commands:
 ```bash
 mkdir -p <base-path>/network
 mkdir key generate-node-key --file <base-path>/network/secret_ed25519